googleapis/sample-tester/README.md

    ```

 ## Setting up the test
-Set up the test plan as in `./example/example.language.yaml`.
-That sample test has two equivalent representations of the same test, one with absolute artifact paths and the other with canonical artifact paths.
+Set up the test plan as in `./examples/lang_region/language.test.yaml`.
+That sample test has three equivalent representations of the same test, one with absolute artifact paths in the imperative style, the second with canonical artifact paths in the imperative style, and the third with canonical artifact paths in the declarative style.
 (See NOTES below).
 Some features that may not be obvious from that test file:

 1. You can have any number of test suites.
 2. Each test suite can have `setup`, `teardown`, and `cases` sections.